syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 {% endhighlight %}

-> Note: You can display or hide a toolbar while printing a Chart.
+N> You can display or hide a toolbar while printing a Chart.
 See Printing And Print Preview topic for more details.

 ## Context Menu